jessiesanford/yappy/README.md

+## This repo is depreciated, new development for this app takes place in the "janje" repo!

 This is a next.js project I'm using to work on real time collaboration services such as rich text editors.

 Notes: